bollend/spatiokm/README.md

 # MCMC main

 This is a Markov-chain Monte Carlo (MCMC) fitting routine to fit model spectra to observations of jets in evolved binary systems.
-We implement the emcee-package by Dan Foreman-Mackey https://emcee.readthedocs.io/en/stable/
+We implemented the emcee-package by Dan Foreman-Mackey https://emcee.readthedocs.io/en/stable/